 1. The first purpose of the short papers is to give you practice in interpreting historical documents in their contemporary context.
-Historical interpretation begins with asking questions and proposing answers of the following kinds: who (what kind of person) wrote this document? for what audience? for what reason? at what time and in what place? with what likely effect?
+Historical interpretation begins with asking questions and proposing answers of the following kinds: who (e.g., what kind of person) has written this document? for what intended audience? for what reason (explicit or hidden)? at what time and in what place? with what likely effect?
 What are the author's theological, cultural, and other premises?
 What particular issues concern the author?
 Why did the author choose this particular genre of writing?
+Are there "hidden voices" that the author is trying to marginalize or suppress?
 Needless to say, documents do not provide sure answers to all these questions, or to the other questions which you might ask of the document.
-Sometimes the document provides no data to answer the question at all; often it provides ambiguous data that can be interpreted variously.
+Sometimes the document provides no data to answer the question at all; most often it provides ambiguous data that can be interpreted variously.